Accreditation On-site Assessment

 Public Notice - On-site Assessment

-July, 2017 A team of assessors from the Commission for Florida Law Enforcement Accreditation (CFA) will arrive on July 25, 2017 to examine all aspects of the Fernandina Beach Police Department's policies and procedures, management, operations, and support services.
+A team of assessors from the Commission for Florida Law Enforcement Accreditation (CFA) will arrive during the summer of 2020 (exact dates to be published when determined) to examine all aspects of the Fernandina Beach Police Department's policies and procedures, management, operations, and support services.
 The Fernandina Beach Police Department has to comply with approximately 260 standards in order to receive accredited status.
 Many of the standards are critical to life, health and safety issues.

 As part of the on-site assessment, agency members and the general public are invited to offer comments to the assessment team.
 A copy of the standards is available through the Fernandina Beach Police Department's Accreditation Manager at 904-310-3204.